launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/controllers/README.md

 ...
 ```

+This works because `UserManagementController` has a catch-all endpoint which resolves all routes registered with the
+`AUTH_WHITELIST_KEY` token and adds those routes to the whitelist.
+More specifically, `UserManagementController`
+resolves this whitelist by taking in `UserInfoRequest`, which has all `AUTH_WHITELIST_KEY` values injected as
+constructor parameters.

-Note that tokens are not registered until after the controllers are created.
-As such, resolving routes by their tokens
+Note that route tokens are not registered until after the controllers are created.
+As such, resolving routes by their
-should typically be done at a point well-past application initialization, e.g. via objects injected during requests.
+tokens should typically be done at a point well-past application initialization, e.g. via objects injected during
+requests similar to the `UserInfoRequest` example above.

 ### WebSockets
 In addition to HTTP method routes, WebSocket server routes can be defined.
 These routes make use of the